 Yes.
 The American University of Armenia considers the following as proof of high school graduation:

-No. At this time, AUA does not offer spring admission.
+No. At this time, AUA does not offer spring admission at the undergraduate level.

 Submitting Your Application